 In the 1970’s rock stars did not know what‘s going on (drugs, party, and stardom), their record company management didn’t have clue what their artist was doing.
 Their goldmine, swimming in money rock stars had their butler drive their Rolls Royce, private jet, owned football premier league teams, lived in castles, and hired London Symphony Orchestra when recording vinyl 7 inches.
 Everything became established, high society and artist took the wrong direction away from the genuine original rock star.

-Sex Pistols divided England in two parts, they under 20 years loved punk they older hated it.
-Margrethe Thatcher while in war with Argentina about Falkland’s, she was more concerned about Sex Pistols, regarded state enemy #1 of the British empire.
+Sex Pistols divided England into two parts, they under 20 years loved punk they older hated it.
+Margrethe Thatcher while in a war with Argentina about Falkland’s, she was more concerned about Sex Pistols, regarded state enemy #1 of the British empire.

 Malcolm McLaren the manager of Sex Pistols made sure using a simple business idea “Cash from chaos” was the modern version of Adam Smith “invisible hand”.
 In America, raw music was the key driver of punk culture (Velvet Underground, Ramones, Iggy Pop) and legendary clubs as CBGBs in New York.

-While UK managed making total creative concept, punk fashion made in London, Kings Road.
+While the UK managed to make a total creative concept, punk fashion made in London, Kings Road.
 One boutique dictated fashion trends, not catwalk in Paris or New York.
-Malcolm McLaren and business partner Vivienne Westwood opened their store with different names; started as Let It Rock in 72, Too Fast to live in 73 and finally SEX in 74.
+Malcolm McLaren and business partner Vivienne Westwood opened their store with different names; started as Let It Rock in 1972, Too Fast to live in 1973 and finally Sex in 1974.

-Vivienne Westwood sew zippers into worn-out pillow cases, shopped and sew inside-out, everything was DIY.
-The environment around Sex Pistols, and The Clash, created the fashion DNA of punk culture.
-Everything DIY clubs, venues, studios, record companies, clothing, hairstyle and still today punk genes heritage and influence fashion, art, music and design.
+Vivienne Westwood sews zippers into worn-out pillowcases, shopped and sew inside-out, everything was DIY.
+The environment around the Sex Pistols and The Clash created the fashion DNA of the punk culture.
+Everything DIY clubs, venues, studios, record companies, clothing, hairstyle and still today punk genes heritage and influence fashion, art, music, and design.
 Punk made it possible for our generation to wear jeans with holes, Simple as that!